-- Highly vulnerable development (residential) has been wholly located in Flood Zone C / outside the 0.1% AEP floodplain (with the exception of 6 m2 of Block B).
-It is noted that Block B lies entirely outside the post-development 0.1% AEP floodplain. - Less vulnerable development (access roads) has been located in Flood Zone C with the exception of the section crossing the watercourse to accommodate site access.
-It is noted that proposed levels of the watercourse crossing will ensure it lies outside / above the 0.1% AEP flood level. - Less vulnerable development (car parking) has been site in Flood Zone C as much as possible but sections in the north of the site are by necessity located in Flood Zone A / 1% AEP and Flood Zone B / 0.1% AEP.
-Finished levels in those areas are subsequently raised relative to adjacent flood levels and have a post-development probability of flooding equivalent to Flood Zone C. - Open green space (non-amenity) areas are sited within Flood Zone A but are considered appropriate as such under the OPW guidelines.
+- Highly vulnerable development (residential) has been wholly located in Flood Zone C / outside the 0.1% AEP floodplain. - Less vulnerable development (access roads, car parking) has been located in Flood Zone C / outside the 0.1% AEP floodplain with the exception of the watercourse crossing and associated access roads in the vicinity which are necessary to provide site access.
+Finished levels in those areas are subsequently raised relative to adjacent flood levels and have a post-development probability of flooding equivalent to Flood Zone C. It is noted that proposed levels of the watercourse crossing and connecting roads will ensure they lie outside / above the 0.1% AEP flood level. - Open green space (non-amenity) areas are sited within Flood Zone A but are considered appropriate as such under the OPW Guidelines.